Owner / Dog Trainer

 Completion of the American Red Cross Cat and Dog First Aid Online Class

-Academic achievements at Alvernia University with a Bachelor Degree and Master of Business Administration (MBA)
+Graduate of Alvernia University with a Bachelor Degree and Master Degree of Business Administration

-Specialized education through Woofs of Wisdom’s immersive Trainer Academy, where I had the opportunity to:
+Graduate of Woofs of Wisdom's Trainer Academy, where I had the opportunity to:

-Participate in an intensive program of study with the owner, receiving personalized guidance and hands-on practice
+Participate in a fully in-person program of study receiving personalized, 1-on-1 guidance and hands-on instruction.

 Delve into in-depth study modules covering key topics, including: